Children lost for 40 days in Colombian Amazon found alive

 Huitoto children learn hunting, fishing and gathering, and the kids’ grandfather, Fidencio Valencia, had told AFP the children are well acquainted with the jungle.

+“I just want to see them, to touch them,” he said early Saturday after learning of their rescue.

-News of the rescue came as Petro returned home from Cuba, where he signed a six-month truce with Colombia’s last active guerrilla group, the ELN.
+News came as Petro returned home from Cuba, where he signed a six-month truce with Colombia’s last active guerrilla group, the ELN.

 “They were alone, they made it on their own.
 An example of absolute survival that will go down in history,” he said.